Justaus3r/Cmdfier/README.md

 # Cmdfierv0.1
-A simple autohotkey script to enhance cmd.bug
+A simple autohotkey script to enhance cmd.
 Current capabilities:
 ```
 exit cmd with Ctrl+w